christianmolnar/mypersonalassistant/shared/areas/Performance_Check-Ins/copilot_area_docs/performance_check_in_structure.md

 ## Section 2: Plan for the Future

 ### Core Priority Review
-- **Required Content**: 3-5 updated core priorities for the upcoming Connect period
+- **Required Content**: 3-5 updated core priorities for the upcoming Performance_Check-In period
 - **Approach**: Develop new priorities or revise existing ones to align with current organizational needs
 - **Focus**: Include specific D&I and Security priorities among your core priorities
 - **Best Practice**: Ensure priorities are aligned with team and organizational objectives while being personally meaningful